ralphjsmit/filament/packages/schemas/docs/04-layouts/02-grid.md

 Breakpoints (`sm`, `md`, `lg`, `xl`, `2xl`) are defined by Tailwind, and can be found in the [Tailwind documentation](https://tailwindcss.com/docs/responsive-design#overview).

+<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `columns()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Controlling how many columns a component should span

 In addition to specifying how many columns a layout component should have, you may also specify how many columns a component should fill within the parent grid, using the `columnSpan()` method.
 This method accepts an integer or an array of breakpoints and column spans: